Scan configuration details

 The available settings may vary depending on are you running Scan v1 or Scan v2 and in 42Crunch Platform or on premises.
 For the full list of available settings, see API Conformance Scan settings

-Scan scenarios and playbooks
+Scan scenarios

 This applies to Scan v2 only.